sreadick/notes/readme.md

 ## Getting Started

-After installing Meteor, you can clone the repo and run the following:
+After installing Meteor, clone this repo and run the following:

 ```
 meteor npm install
 ```

 ```
-meteor npm install
+meteor
 ```

 ## Running the Tests